Second VisionSecond Vision

 • Why MBTI and similar tests have fundamental limitations

-• What feedback-based assessment offers that self-typing can't
+• What Pattern offers that self-typing can't

 The Problem with MBTI